MileHacker Logo

 Train & Bus Travel

-Train services are limited.
-Buses are the most popular, efficient, and affordable method for intercity and international travel.
+Train limited services are available.
+Buses are the most popular, efficient, and affordable technique for intercity and international travel.
 Prishtina's main bus station is a major hub.

 Self-Driving